Parents' Association Constitution

 7.0 THE CONSTITUTION

 7.1 Changes to the Constitution shall be made only at a General Meeting.
-Any such changes shall require a two-thirds majority of those present and voting at the meeting and the consent of the College Management.
+Any such changes shall require a two-thirds majority of those present and voting at the meeting and the consent of the Board of Management.
 Any notice of a motion for the Annual General Meeting which proposes a change in the Constitution shall be publicised to the membership at least two weeks prior to the AGM.
 The proposed changes shall bear the names of the proposer and seconders and shall also be communicated to the Management.

 8.0 SUB-COMMITTEES / WORKING PARTIES